 Vitamin A for improved skin texture and complexion

 Often considered one of the most effective skincare ingredients available, vitamin A was the first approved vitamin by the FDA as a topical ingredient that changes the appearance of the skin's surface.
-By binding to the receptors in skin cells, it strengthens the protective barrier, protects against collagen degradation, and stimulates a faster cell turnover rate.
+Binding to the receptors in skin cells strengthens the protective barrier, protects against collagen degradation, and stimulates a faster cell turnover rate.

 Often vitamin A is found in topical skin care products such as retinol.
-These products can give you a brighter complexion and fewer wrinkles by increasing the production of collagen.
+These products can give you a brighter complexion and fewer wrinkles by increasing collagen production.
 MDacne's vitamins and minerals supplements include 750 mcg of vitamin A, 83% of the required daily dose.

 Foods that are naturally rich in vitamin A: